moodyRahman/graphics-engine/README.md

 #### To run
 - Clone into this repo
 - run make
-- edit the script.txt to change the output file
+- edit the script/stuyface.mscript to change the output file

 #### MoodScript
 The script.txt interprets commands in MoodScript